---

-• The Plus Addons for Elementor offers a Mobile Menu widget that requires the PRO version to access its features.
+- The Plus Addons for Elementor requires the PRO version to access the Mobile Menu widget.

 As more and more users access websites on their smartphones and tablets, having a seamlessly functional and visually appealing mobile menu is not just a nice-to-have but essential for providing a seamless browsing experience.